 Jacquard weave is among the different types of fabric weaves.
 It is an excellent weave with colorful patterns woven into the fabric.

 This weave is made on a jacquard loom.
-Thus, resulting in a solid and luxurious fabric.
-People named this fabric weave after the Frenchman that invented the jacquard loom.
+Thus resulting in a solid and luxurious fabric.
+People named this fabric weave after the Frenchman who invented the jacquard loom.

 His name was Joseph Marie Jacquard.
 Though this fabric weave is expensive, the designs are evergreen; they don’t wear out nor fade.